d03n3rfr1tz3/hass-divoom/README.md

 * `HCI_DEVICE`: The id of your Bluetooth controller.
 Typically just `hci0`, especially if you are using integrated Raspberry Pi Bluetooth.
 * `DIVOOM_DEVICE_MAC`: The MAC address of your Divoom device.
 You can either get it via the Divoom App or by scanning for it.
 * `DIVOOM_DEVICE_PORT`: The port of your Divoom device.
-Typically its just `1`, but on some audio-supported devices, like the Timoo, Tivoo or Ditoo it might be `2`.
+Typically it's just `1`, but on some audio-supported devices, like the Timoo, Tivoo or Ditoo it might be `2`.
 Timebox Mini is also a special case with its `port: 4`.

 ## Installation
 First we need to install the component.
 That can be done in two ways: Easy or Manual